PavesicL/Small-superconductors/README.md

 # Small-superconductors

-Code used for (mostly) diagonalisation of the discrete superconducting Hamiltonian.
+Code used for diagonalisation of the discrete superconducting Hamiltonian.